k21971/EvilHack/doc/evilhack-changelog.md

   which owner shows up
 - Prevent hostile monsters from stashing their inventory into a carried container when the player is nearby
+- Prevent players from receiving the Red Horse as a guardian on Astral if their alignment has been severely abused or worse